History of FC Basel (1965–2000): Eighty-seventh, eighth championship title

 René Theler was the club's chairman for the fourth consecutive season.
 Helmut Benthaus was first team manager for the fifteenth consecutive season.
 There were a number of players that left the squad during the off-season.
 Midfield player Urs Siegenthaler moved on to Schaffhausen after eight years and 112 league games with the club.
 Stricker Roland Schönenberger moved on to Young Boys after four seasons, he had played 110 league games and scored 41 league goals.
 Defender Paul Fischli ended his professional career.
 After ten years with the club he moved on to local amateur team FC Münchenstein as player-coach.
-Between the years 1968 and 1979 Fischli played a total of 395 games for Basel scoring a total of 22 goals.
+From 1968 and 1979, Fischli played a total of 395 games for Basel scoring a total of 22 goals.
 In the other direction the experienced René Hasler and youngster Ernst Schleiffer both signed in from Xamax.
 Joseph Küttel signed in from Young Boys.
 Two local players joined both from the other side of the border.
 French player Serge Gaisser joined in from St. Louis and German Manfred Jungk joined from SV Weil.
 Basel played a total of 57 games in their 1979–80 season.
 36 matches were played in the domestic league, two in the Swiss Cup, one in the Swiss League Cup and 18 were friendly matches.
 The team scored a total of 160 goals and conceded 62.
 All of their friendly games were played away from home.
 Of their 18 test games, 14 were won, two were drawn and two ended with a defeat.
 One of the defeats was against the Swiss national team.

 After the success of the 1976–77 season, Basel endured two seasons of below-par performances and mid-table finishes until glory returned.
 Following the poor two seasons before Basel started the season as outsiders.
 Reigning Champions Servette together with the two clubs Grasshopper Club Zürich and FC Zürich were favorites.
 Benthaus declared qualification to the UEFA Cup as the team's primary aim.
 Basel ended the qualification round in second position, two points behind Servette and one ahead of the Grasshoppers.
 In the championship group the points obtained in the qualification were halved as a bonus (rounded up).
 Basel won the Championship with 33 points, two ahead of both second place Grasshopper Club and third placed Servette.
 Basel scored a total of 91 goals conceding 38 in the 32 league games.
 This was the club's eighth championship title in their history and the seventh and last under trainer Benthaus.

 All NLA teams entered the Swiss Cup in the round of 32.
 Basel were drawn away against Mendrisiostar where they won 3–1.
 In the second round, again away from home in the Wankdorf Stadium and this against Young Boys.
 In the Swiss League Cup Basel were also drawn away from home against the Young Boys.
 Basel lost both duels and thus without further cup matches to contest they had enough strength and energy to win the Swiss league championship.